 Martian Manhunter kept saying this was God smiting them for hubris... even though they were constantly helping and saving people with no expectation of recompense.
 Even Booster Gold is past that phase.
 In fact, Batman was by far the biggest ass on the superhero side.

 This could be Handwaved by saying that the depowering was just God (the story is called "Act of God") arbitrarily choosing people to render mortal, what with him being God and all.
 This is even stupider.

-Wonder Woman herself suggests this and becomes a Christian and begins praying in church.
+Wonder Woman herself supports the idea of Godly punishment and becomes a Christian and begins praying in church.
 Wonder Woman is from an ancient society of Greek Amazons who worship the Greek Pantheon, who Wonder Woman got her powers from; and she has met her own Gods!
 She's practically a demi-God herself.
 Did getting Hijacked by Jesus become so literal in that story that the Greek Gods don't exist anymore — wait, maybe it is, what with magical beings disappearing, but we are getting into thorny ontological territory here.
 It's as if Marvel's Thor became Jewish.

 The whole thing finally comes full circle when Superman and Wonder Woman have a son who ends up with super powers, rendering the aesop of super powers being "wrong" completely moot.